Cervical Cancer Screening

 Does cervical cancer screening have any risks?

 Cervical cancer screening saves lives.
-Very few people who are screened for cervical cancer at routine intervals develop cervical cancer.
-Screening can find cervical changes early, which can lower a person’s chance of dying from cervical cancer.
+Very few people screened for cervical cancer at routine intervals develop cervical cancer.
+Screening can detect cervical changes early, lowering a person’s chance of dying from cervical cancer.
 Despite these benefits, cervical screening is not perfect, and there are several possible harms to be aware of.
 Before having any screening test, you may want to discuss the test with your doctor.

-Potential risks of cervical cancer screening include the following:
+Potential risks of harm from cervical cancer screening include:

 For a downloadable booklet about cervical cancer screening, see Understanding Cervical Changes: A Health Guide.